tengfoonglam/cuda-training-series/README.md

 - CUDA: 11.8
 - CMake: 3.22.1

-## Things that I did that Deferred from the Original Course
+## Things that I Did that Deferred from the Original Course

 - Most of the profiling is done using Nvidia Visual Profiler instead of Nvidia NSight Compute as my GPU does not support NSight Compute.
 - HW 10 has an exercise on multi-GPU, skipped as I do not have access to such as setup.

-## Getting Nvidia Visual Profiler to work
+## Getting Nvidia Visual Profiler to Work

 Try to run the command `nvvp`